GideonZ/1541u-documentation/howto/cartridges.rst

 EasyFlash
 =========
 EasyFlash cartridges have a Flash chip that can be written from the C64 side.
-Games that are released on EasyFlash cartridge use the Flash to save settings and high scores to.
+Games that are released on EasyFlash cartridge use the Flash to save settings and high scores as well.
 The EasyFlash system is conceptually very advanced; as it supplies the 'driver' software to write to the ROM as part of the ROM data.
 This driver is called "EasyFlash API", or short 'EAPI'.
 The Ultimate supports these writes to the ROM by patching the EAPI code area with its own driver.
 This way, all titles that use the EAPI to write data to the flash will use the Ultimate code to do so.
 This way, the Flash chip itself does not need to be emulated.
 More background information about the EAPI can be found here: `EasyFlash API <http://skoe.de/easyflash/files/devdocs/EasyFlash-ProgRef.pdf>`_.

 It is required to manually save the EasyFlash title back to your storage device after it has been modified.
 To do so, press F5 inside of a writable directory and select C64 Machine --> Save Cartridge.
 This command will create a new CRT file with all ROM data.